 Look inside our books using Google Book Search.
 Please note that this will take you to an external website.
 To search our website please use the search box at the top right of the screen.

 Guidebook to walking the Hebridean Way, a 155 mile (247km) walking route along the length of the Outer Hebrides.
-From the island of Vatersay to Stornoway on Lewis, the waymarked route can be walked in 8-13 days and crosses a variety of terrain including shell beaches, rugged hills and wild moor.
+From the island of Vatersay to Stornoway on Lewis, the waymarked route can be walked in 8 to 13 days and crosses a variety of terrain including shell beaches, rugged hills and wild moor.
 Also includes an extension to the Butt of Lewis.

 Prices include FREE UK First Class postage.
 We also ship internationally, please see our see our Price Guide for full details.